ivy-net/ivynet-docs/docs/client/clientDocs.md

 ### Monitor AVS Active Set

-Ivynet observe blockchains to monitor if the operator continutes to be part of an active set.
+Ivynet observe blockchains to monitor if the operator continues to be part of an active set.

 For ivynet to monitor operator status in AVS active set following conditions have be met:
 - AVS is added to list of monitored AVS's on the client